Lirt/velero-plugin-for-openstack/README.md

 ## Compatibility

-Below is a listing of plugin versions and respective Velero versions for which the compatibility is tested and guaranteed.
+Below is a matrix of plugin versions and Velero versions for which the compatibility is tested and guaranteed.

 | Plugin Version | Velero Version |
 | :------------- | :------------- |